jmvanel/Euler-CBFCM-GUI/README.md

 Euler-CBFCM-GUI
 ===============

-GUI for Euler CBFCM (Case Based Fuzzy Cognitive Maps) inference engine.
+GUI for Euler CBFCM (Case Based Fuzzy Cognitive Maps by Nassim Douali) inference engine.

 The GUI is based on EulerGUI, a generic GUI for Semantic Web and inference engines.